 H.B.
-No. 3749, known as Jenifer's Law, introduces regulations for the provision of elective intravenous therapy in Texas.
+No. 3749, also known as Jenifer's Law, introduces regulations for the provision of elective intravenous therapy in Texas.
 The bill establishes a new Chapter 172 in the Occupations Code, defining "elective intravenous therapy" as a procedure to administer fluids, nutrients, medications, or blood directly into a patient's bloodstream through a vein, aimed at alleviating temporary discomfort or improving wellness.
-This therapy is specifically excluded from being administered in certain medical settings, including physician offices and licensed health facilities.
+The therapy is specifically excluded from being administered in a physician's office, licensed health facilities, mental hospitals, or state-operated hospitals.

-The bill also outlines the delegation of prescribing and administering elective intravenous therapy by physicians to physician assistants, advanced practice registered nurses, and registered nurses, all under adequate physician supervision.
-It clarifies that the authority to delegate these acts is subject to existing regulations and includes provisions regarding prescriptive authority agreements.
-The changes will take effect on September 1, 2025, and apply to medical acts performed under a physician's delegation regardless of when the delegation occurs.
+The bill also outlines the delegation of prescribing or ordering elective intravenous therapy by physicians to physician assistants and advanced practice registered nurses, both under adequate physician supervision.
+Additionally, it allows for the delegation of administering the therapy to registered nurses, alongside physician assistants and advanced practice registered nurses, under similar supervision.
+The provisions of this Act will take effect on September 1, 2025, and apply to medical acts performed under a physician's delegation regardless of when the delegation occurs.

 House Committee Report: ()